lucasgdb/useful-dev-tools/README.md

 [GitHub CLI](https://cli.github.com/) | GitHub CLI brings GitHub to your terminal.
 Free and open source.
 [Icon8](https://icons8.com/) | Icons8 allows designers to express their ideas giving the right design elements at the right time.
 [Principle](https://principleformac.com/) | Principle makes it easy to design animated and interactive user interfaces.
+[Alfred](https://www.alfredapp.com/) | Alfred is a productivity application for macOS, which boosts your efficiency with hotkeys, keywords and text expansion.